 The development of a support program that addressed mental health related issues among 2SLGBTQ+ newcomers and immigrants was imperative due to the limited number of mental health resources and counselling services available with an anti-oppression framework.
 Such as framework is essential to help create safer spaces for folks with marginalized intersectional identities.
 The Centretown Community Health Centre Drop-in was created under the supervision of two mental health counsellors at the CHC.
 The objectives of this poster are to demonstrate the effectiveness of a Peer Program; learn about the steps in the development of safer, trauma-informed spaces to foster healthier relationships among folks with marginalized intersectional identities; and highlighting the importance of knowledge sharing and building community between Indigenous and immigrant populations in Canada.

-Presenters: Andi Vicente, 2SLGBTQ+ Newcomer Community Health Worker, Centretown Community Health Centre; Sinda Garziz Multicultural Community Health Worker entretown Community Health Centre
+Presenters: Andi Vicente, LGBTQ+ Newcomer Community Health Worker, Centretown Community Health Centre; Sinda Garziz Multicultural Community Health Worker, Centretown Community Health Centre

 Structuring a communications framework to address challenges of marginalized communities for building trust and effectively delivering public health messages during COVID-19